camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/tasklist-api-rest-overview.md

 id: tasklist-api-rest-overview
 title: "Overview"
 sidebar_position: 1
-description: "Tasklist API is a REST API and provides searching, getting, and changing Tasklist data."
+description: "Build applications for human-centered processes by querying human tasks, assigning users, and completing tasks with the Tasklist API."
 ---

 ## Introduction

-Tasklist API is a REST API and provides searching, getting, and changing Tasklist data.
+The Tasklist API is a REST API designed to build task applications for human-centered processes.
+The API allows you to query user tasks, assign users to these tasks, and complete these tasks.
-Requests and responses are in JSON notation.
-Some objects have additional endpoints.

 :::note
 Ensure you [authenticate](./tasklist-api-rest-authentication.md) before accessing the Tasklist API.